Alamo Area Clean Cities Partnerships

 Since the inception of the Alamo Area Clean Cities Coalition (AACCC), the San Antonio Missions National Historical Park has been a fundamental stakeholder to the Coalition.
 In 2012, the San Antonio Missions National Historical Park was awarded a grant under the Clean Cities National Parks Initiative (CCNPI), an initiative to support transportation projects that educate park visitors on the benefits of reducing petroleum use and greenhouse gas emissions.
 The Park installed a public electric vehicle charging station and is in the process of purchasing two alternative fuel vehicles.

 The San Antonio Missions National Historical Park has a varied alternative fuel fleet that includes propane trucks and mowers, all-electric vehicles, and hybrids.
-To learn more about the San Antonio Missions National Historical Park’s fleet, click here.
+To learn more about the San Antonio Missions National Historical Park’s fleet, visit this site.

-For more information on the CCNPI, click here.
+For more information on the CCNPI, visit this site.

 VIA Metropolitan Transit